Academy of Motion Picture Arts and Sciences: Branches

+In addition, the Academy has a separate category for membership for artist representatives.

 Board of governors

-As of April 2020, the board of governors consists of 57 governors: three governors from each of the 19 Academy branches and three governors-at-large.
+As of June 2024, the board of governors consists of 55 governors.
 The Makeup Artists and Hairstylists Branch, created in 2006, had only one governor until July 2013.
 The Casting Directors Branch, created in 2013, elected its first three governors in Fall 2013.
 The board of governors is responsible for corporate management, control, and general policies.
-The board of governors also appoints a CEO and a COO to supervise the administrative activities of the Academy.
+The board of governors also appoints a CEO to supervise the administrative activities of the Academy.

 Original 36 founders

 From the original formal banquet, which was hosted by Louis B. Mayer in 1927, everyone invited became a founder of the Academy: